Official languages in the provinces and territories

 - Francophone Affairs Secretariat of the Northwest Territories

-- Established in 2012 as part of the Northwest Territories’ Strategic Plan on French Language Communications and Services, the Francophone Affairs Secretariat liaises with the Francophone community and provides advice and support to the territorial government’s departments and agencies.
+- Established in 2012 as part of the Northwest Territories’ Strategic Plan on French Language Communications and Services 2018-2023, the Francophone Affairs Secretariat liaises with the Francophone community and provides advice and support to the territorial government’s departments and agencies.
 It also develops orientation programs for government employees about their obligations under the Northwest Territories’ Official Languages Act and manages Services TNO, a one-stop shop where the Franco-Ténois can access government services in French.

-- Languages Commissioner of the Northwest Territories
+- Office of the Languages Commissioner for the Northwest Territories

 - The Languages Commissioner of the Northwest Territories, a position created in 1990, ensures that territorial government institutions comply with the Northwest Territories’ Official Languages Act.
 The Languages Commissioner is an independent agent who investigates complaints, reports on compliance with the Act and ensures that the rights, status and privileges of each of the territory’s 11 official languages are recognized and respected.